Mysteryn-Lab/mysteryn-crypto/mysteryn-crypto/README.md

 ## Specification

-### Unsigned varint
+### Unsigned Varint

-This is the encoding of integer numbers.
-Also known as `varuint`.
+This is the encoding scheme for integer numbers, also known as `varuint`.

-The encoding is:
+The encoding rules are as follows:

-- unsigned integers are serialized 7 bits at a time, starting with the least significant bits
+- Unsigned integers are serialized 7 bits at a time, starting with the least significant bits.
-- the most significant bit (msb) in each output byte indicates if there is a continuation byte (msb = 1)
+- The most significant bit (MSB) in each output byte indicates if there is a continuation byte (MSB = 1).
-- there are no signed integers
+- There are no signed integers.
-- integers are minimally encoded
+- Integers are minimally encoded.

 See the [unsigned-varint specification](https://github.com/multiformats/unsigned-varint) for more details.